-For the year ended December 31, 2022, our financing activities used cash of \$4.3 million compared to cash used of \$9.3 million for the same period of 2021.
-For the year ended December 31, 2022, we used approximately \$0.8 million in the repayment of finance lease obligations and other long term liabilities, \$1.5 million in the payment of dividends to shareholders, and \$2.0 million in the repurchase of common stock.
-For the year ended December 31, 2021, we used approximately \$0.4 million in the repayment of finance lease obligations and other long term liabilities, \$4.3 million in the payment of dividends to shareholders, and \$5.1 million for the repurchase of common stock, which was partially offset by \$0.5 million cash provided by the exercise of stock options.
+For the year ended December 31, 2023, we utilized \$1.9 million for financing activities as compared to \$4.3 million for the same period of 2022.
+For the year ended December 31, 2023, we used approximately \$1.0 million in the repayment of finance lease obligations and other long-term liabilities, \$0.7 million in the payment of dividends to shareholders, and \$0.2 million in the repurchase of common stock.
+For the year ended December 31, 2022, we used approximately \$0.8 million in the repayment of finance lease obligations and other long-term liabilities, \$1.5 million in the payment of dividends to shareholders, and \$2.0 million for the repurchase of common stock.